Masabumi Hosono: Early life and career

-Titanic
+The Titanic

 During the night of 14/15 April he was awakened by a steward.
 However, he was blocked from going to Titanic's boat deck, from which lifeboats were already being launched, as a crewman assumed that he was a third class passenger.
 He eventually made his way past the obstruction and made his way to the boat deck, where he saw with alarm that emergency flares were being fired: "All the while flares signalling emergency were being shot into the air ceaselessly, and hideous blue flashes and noises were simply terrifying.
 Somehow I could in no way dispel the feeling of utter dread and desolation."

 Hosono saw four lifeboats being launched and contemplated the prospect of an imminent death.
 He was "deep in desolate thought that I would no more be able to see my beloved wife and children, since there was no alternative for me than to share the same destiny as the Titanic".
 As the number of lifeboats remaining diminished rapidly, "I tried to prepare myself for the last moment with no agitation, making up my mind not to leave anything disgraceful as a Japanese subject.
 But still I found myself looking for and waiting for any possible chance for survival."

 At about 8 am on 15 April, the lifeboat's passengers were rescued by the RMS Carpathia.
 Once aboard, Hosono slept in the smoking room but avoided it when he could as he was the target of jokes by the seamen, whom he called "a good-for-nothing band of seamen" for whom "anything I say falls on deaf ears."
-He pushed back, showing them "a bulldog tenacity" and eventually gained what he called "a bit of respect."
+He pushed back, showing them "a bulldog tenacity" and eventually gained what he called "a bit of respect".
 He still had in his coat pockets a sheaf of stationery with Titanic's letterhead on which he had started writing a letter to his wife in English.
 During Carpathia's voyage to New York, he used the paper to write an account in Japanese of his experiences.
 It is the only such document known to exist on Titanic stationery.